djgoldsmith/Pandoc-IEEE-Paper/ExamplePaper.md

 # Introduction

 Writing papers in Word Sucks.
-But LaTeX is (apparrently) hard to use.
+But LaTeX is (apparently) hard to use.

 # Motivation

-Markdown has the benefits of LaTex without the steep learning curve.
+Markdown has the benefits of LaTeX without the steep learning curve.

-# Supported formatting{#sec:formatting}
+# Supported formatting

 Sections Obviously are supported

-## Also Subsections are suppoprted
+## Also Subsections are supported

 Which is pretty cool.
-We can also refer back to previous sections

 ## Maths